ncsulug/lug-website/info.md

 Meetings
 --------
-The LUG meets every week during the Spring and Fall semesters, typically from 7:00 to 8:00 PM on Tuesday nights.
+The LUG meets every week during the Spring and Fall semesters.
 From week to week, we alternate activities from tech talks to hack days to the occasional social dinner.
 Technical sessions and hack days are generally held in the same room over the course of the semester.
 Any room changes will be sent out on the mailing list.
 Venues for social dinners are decided upon the week prior to the meeting, and then sent out on the mailing list.

+For Fall 2017, the LUG meets on Monday nights at 7:00 P.M.

 Our meetings are open to the public.
 We welcome members and non-members alike.